Virtual ground: Construction

+Op-amp inverting amplifier.
+The + terminal is connected to the real ground, while the − terminal is set up to work as a virtual ground.

 An active virtual ground circuit is sometimes called a rail splitter.
 Such a circuit uses an op-amp or some other circuit element that has gain.
 Since an operational amplifier has very high open-loop gain, the potential difference between its inputs tends to zero when a feedback network is implemented.